/conservatory/PublishingImages/TheatreTheatreTechnology.jpg

 Common career outcomes include:

-Alumni enjoy technical careers in theatre production, film, television, commercial scenic production, touring theatre and concerts and many other areas of entertainment.
-Below are examples of where our alumni are employed!
+Alumni enjoy technical careers in theatre production, film, television, commercial scenic production, touring theatre and concerts, and many other areas of entertainment.
+Here are some examples of where our alumni are employed!

 BFA Theatre Technology Curriculum